Social Media Crisis Management 101 for Businesses

 During the typical day-to-day at your office, you’ll most likely have team members in charge of different areas, platforms, or types of communications.
 Many offices also have a range of autonomy for which team members are able to share certain communications without approval based on the brand guidelines.
 When a crisis strikes, however, it’s important that the entire company knows that the chain of command, roles and responsibilities, and types of communication allowed will shift.

-Within the communications and marketing departments, day-to-day activities should halt immediately and crisis management mode should begin.
+Within the communications and marketing departments, day-to-day activities should halt immediately, and crisis management mode should begin.
 Depending on the situation, this may look something like this:

 Lower Level Associates (Social Media Assistants or Coordinators, Marketing Coordinators, PR Coordinators, etc.)